badursun/Classic-ASP-Post-binary-File-With-Input-Values/README.md

 # Introduction
+Read binary file and POST Remote SErver with input and values on Classic ASP

 FPost Class is helper for read binary data and post to remote server with WebKitFormBoundary standarts.
 Just define the class and specify the physical files you want to add.
 Automatically checks for the presence of files.
 Makes the related MimeType definitions.

 # Usage